mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 ## Motivation
 [motivation]: #motivation

 Mimblewimble transactions are interactive, this doesn't necessarily mean that parties have to be online, they just need to be able to communicate with each other at some point.
 This gives the recepient the opportunity to refuse being involved in a transaction, but currently when a slatepack address is provided, this is not possible.
 The `SlatepackAddress` is not only used to encrypt asynchronous transactions but also to route synchronous transactions.
 By default when a request is received, the grin wallet is automatically adding the receipient's signature data [1] and returning the slatepack including this signature data.
-While automatically adding the recipient's signature data is convenient, it takes away users' freedom to have full control over their own wallets, which is a key advantage of the Mimblewimble protocol.
-The ability of refusing incoming transactions is only possible when transactions are non interactive, like in Mimblewimble.
+While automatically adding the recipient's signature data is convenient, it takes away users' freedom to have full control over their own wallets.
+The ability of refusing incoming transactions is only possible when noninteractive transactions are impossible, like in Mimblewimble.

-Manually acceptance of incoming transactions also adds:
+Manually accepting incoming transactions also adds:

 - Protection of an Output Injection (or Dust attact) in users' wallet.
 - Consistency between Sender-Reciver-Sender (SRS) flow and the Receiver-Sender-Receiver (RSR) one.